 - Use double-duty products.
 For example, Druide makes a bar soap that triples as body wash, facial cleanser and shampoo.
 I’ve also used it for hand washing clothes.
 Dr. Bronner’s Magic Soap is just as versatile.

 - Visit your local health food store for healthier alternatives to products containing chemicals.
-This is where I discovered Druide soap and crystal deodorant.
+This is where I discovered crystal deodorant.
 Crystal deodorant is effective, doesn’t leave residue on clothing and lasts for months.
 Look for travel sizes: Crystal Body Deodorant (30g) and Naturally Fresh (40g).
 I’ve used both with good results.

 - Buy it there.
 I prefer to pack what I need, but there have been occasions when picking up a bar of soap made sense.
 For liquids, pack an empty container and fill it before taking your next flight.